Chair: Erika Moreno, Ph.D.

 Examines administrative processes and politics in government and non-profit settings.
 The course emphasizes application of material to case study examples of public and non-profit organizational challenges.
 Course covers local, state, and national bureaucratic politics.
 P: One Magis Core Contemporary Composition course and So. stdg.

 PLS 332.
-Interest Group Politics.
+Interest Groups and Political Parties.
 3 credits.
 OD

 PLS 333.
 Environmental Politics And Policy.
 3 credits.
 FA (Same as EVS 333)

 An overview of the world's environmental problems from a political perspective.
-Focuses on the politcal dynamics that shape environmental policy making.
+Focuses on the political dynamics that shape environmental policy making.
 P: So. stdg.

 PLS 334.
 Public Policy and Healthcare.
 3 credits.
 SP (Same as HAP 334)